AI for Hotels: A Guide to Artificial Intelligence for Hospitality Leaders

 “One of the most common misconceptions about AI is that anything powered by AI is good and that it works,” said Sahar Cain, CTO at Mogul Hospitality – and AI Research Scientist at California State University, Los Angeles.

-“A lot of software firms take advantage of ‘black box AI’ which is very generic and results in very generic products.
+“A lot of software firms take advantage of ‘black box AI,’ which is very generic and results in very generic products.
 They don’t acknowledge that for AI to work, it needs industry-specific algorithms.
 You can’t develop something generic and use it in every single industry – that’s not going to work.”

 Instead of ‘black box AI,’ ‘hybrid AI’ is getting the attention of a lot of AI scientists, Cain says.
 “This is where you use industry-specific data sets and incorporate domain expertise to deliver the best results.
 For example, in the world of hiring, you can add characteristics for candidates that would be uniquely valuable for specific brands or market segments that AI may not be able to understand.”